- Home >

 What's In Traditional Pad Thai?

-Traditionally, pad thai is made with rice noodles, some form of protein (most commonly chicken), egg, bean sprouts, veggies, and pad thai sauce.
+Traditionally, pad thai is made with rice noodles, some form of protein (often shrimp or chicken), egg, bean sprouts, veggies, and pad thai sauce.
 Pad thai sauce is what can be kind of tricky to make.
 It uses tamarind paste, fish sauce, dried shrimp powder, and lime, among other ingredients.

 Pad thai is also usually stir-fried in a bunch of oil – typically vegetable oil – which actually makes it not so healthy.

-We kept things fairly traditional with the recipe, but I did end up changing up the sauce slightly to make it a bit more accessible ingredient-wise.
+We kept things fairly traditional with the recipe, but I did end up changing up the sauce slightly to use ingredients that might be easier to find.

-Here's what we're using in our healthy tofu pad thai:
+Here's what you'll need to make healthy tofu pad thai:

-- Rice noodles: I like to use stir fry/pad thai noodles since they have the most classic structure.
+• Rice noodles: I like to use stir fry/pad thai noodles since they have the most classic structure.
+They soak up the sauce best too.

-- Tofu: to keep this vegetarian, we're using extra firm tofu which I quickly saute first to get a little crust on the outside.
+• Tofu: to keep this vegetarian, we're using extra firm tofu which I quickly saute first to get a little crust on the outside.
+If you prefer soft or firm tofu, that's fine!

-- Carrots: these are the most traditional and I really like them.
+• Carrots: these are the most traditional and I really like them.
 I end up thinly slicing them.
+For a fancy effect, you can make super thin slices on a mandolin.

 And we're finishing this dish off with some cilantro, chopped peanuts, and red pepper flakes.